secretstartups/handbook/sites/handbook/source/handbook/marketing/events/index.html.md

 ### Step 4- Contract Process
 #### All events OVER the employee [authorization matrix](/handbook/finance/authorization-matrix/#authorization-matrix) approval threshold **AND** Contract or Security review required

-1. If the event is approved to move forward to contracting,  is on the budget sheet, abd the campaign tags created, the DRI will start finance issue for contract review and signature following the [Procure to Pay Process](/handbook/finance/procure-to-pay/).
-The event DRI is in charge of the finance issue creation and ushering it along.
+1. If the event is approved to move forward to contracting, is on the budget sheet, and the campaign tag has been created (Corporate Marketing) or auto-created by formula (Field Marketing), the DRI will start finance issue for contract review and signature following the [Procure to Pay Process](/handbook/finance/procure-to-pay/).
+The event DRI/FMC (for Field Marketing) is in charge of the finance issue creation and ushering it along.
 The finance issue will include:
      - ROI calculation for event in the final cost section.
      - Add the finance issue as a `Related issue` to the original issue for reference.
      - Add in any discounts or contract negotiations you have already completed.
      - **Link to main event issue.**
 2. DRI to complete all relevant steps in the contract issue and close it out.

-### Step 5- Contract Completed- FMM
+### Step 5- Contract Completed - FMM
-1. For **FMM's**,When contract has been signed the DRI will update issue label from `status:plan` to `status:wip`.
+1. When contract has been signed the DRI will update issue label from `status:plan` to `status:wip`.
-     - At this point, all relevant details (loation, venue, time, date, etc.) must be included by the event organizer.
+     - At this point, all relevant details (loation, venue, time, date, etc.) and the MPM Checklist in the Field Marketing issue must be completed.
-     - The designated MPM will begin the backend execution using this information. [see MPM steps to set up event epic](/handbook/marketing/events#mpm-steps-to-set-up-event-epic)
+     - The designated MPM will begin the backend execution using this information.
+[See MPM steps to set up event epic](/handbook/marketing/events#mpm-steps-to-set-up-event-epic)
      - The designated MPM will begin the backend execution.
      - The MPM will create the event Epic, adding the checklist of related issues that need to be opened by respective team and high level information.
      - The MPM will also associate any issues opened for the event to the Epic.